Rose City Therapists

 Barbara Corkrean, LPC

-I am a Licensed Professional Counselor and a Certified Alcohol and Drug Counselor with over 15 years experience in the field.
-I earned my Masters in Counseling from George Fox University in 2010 and my Bachelors in Psychology from PSU in 1993.
+I am a Licensed Professional Counselor with over 15 years experience in the field.
+I earned my Masters in Counseling from George Fox University in 2010 and my Bachelors in Psychology from Portland State University in 1993.
 My clinical specialties include trauma, anxiety, depression, grief/loss, life transitions, addictions and burnout.

 Outside of therapy I enjoy the great outdoors, especially hiking and trail running, caring for stray/feral cats, meditating, listening to music and connecting with friends/community.

-I welcome all races, all religions, all socio-economic status, all sexual orientations, all gender identities and expressions, all abilities, all ethnicities, all bodies, ALL PEOPLE.
+I welcome all races, all religions, all socio-economic statuses, all sexual orientations, all gender identities and expressions, all abilities, all ethnicities, all bodies, ALL PEOPLE.

 Daniel Blumenthal, LCSW